-The Zoning Board of Appeals (ZBA) consists of 5 members, appointed by the Board of Commissioners (BOC), for 3-year terms.
+The Zoning Board of Appeals (ZBA) consists of 5 members and 1 alternate, appointed by the Board of Commissioners (BOC), for 3-year terms.
 1 member of the ZBA shall also serve on the Planning Commission.
 Members are representative of the various interests present in the County; agricultural, environmental, governmental, business, and other social-economic interests.

 The ZBA has the power to make final determinations and rule on matters provided in the Clinton County Zoning Ordinance (CCZO) such as appeals, interpretations, variances, or exceptions.